-VDOT's engineering process recognizes the importance of flexibility within established standards.
+VDOT's CSE engineering process recognizes the importance of flexibility within established standards.
+The goal of CSE is to produce effective projects that optimize system wide transportation improvements through the use of appropriate design flexibility that provides for essential improvements.
+CSE requires the use of sound engineering judgment to assess all possible solutions while evaluating design tradeoffs, and mitigating risks to the extent practical, to achieve the most return for the least cost.
 The ultimate decision on the application of flexibility rests with the professional engineer in responsible charge, after processing input from all of the project's stakeholders and the project team.
 The CSS approach can be considered for use with any of the following VDOT design criteria: